For Industry Sponsors

 The University of Iowa strictly abides by all applicable federal and state laws and regulations regarding export Please visit our Export Controls website for more information.

 For small businesses subcontracting with the University of Iowa under federal grants or contracts the Federal Demonstration Partnership (FDP) website offers subcontract forms and templates.
-This web page includes a link to the University Industry Demonstration Partnership (UIDP) Federal Flow Down Project Reference Guide, which can also be downloaded for free by visiting this link.

 Please note that links to the websites and templates above are provided here for convenience only and should not be construed as legal advice.
 Outside legal counsel should be consulted prior to proposing a subcontract to the University.
 Upon receiving a subcontract, the University assumes the company has conducted or retained counsel to conduct a legal review of the subcontract.